 So, I can say that the five movies that made me discover classics are: The Birds, Modern Times, Gentlemen Prefer Blondes, High Noon and The Good, the Bad and the Ugly.

 I also discovered classics and cinema in general when I visited the Museum of Cinema in Torino.
 A must see for cinema’s fans.

-Finally, there’s also a book that made we want to watch old movies.
-The name is “Star de cinema”.
-It’s a book with a lot of pictures of stars of every decade.
-I decided to buy it, because the pictures in it were very beautiful.
-I had fun to learn actors and actresses names with this book. 🙂 Sometimes, when the book talked about a movie and it seemed interesting, I decided to watch it and most of the time, I enjoyed it.
+Finally, there’s also a book that made me want to watch old movies.
+The name is “Stars de cinema”.
+It’s a book with a lot of pictures of stars from every decade.
+I decided to buy it because the pictures in it were very beautiful.
+I had fun to learn actors and actresses names with this book. 🙂 Sometimes, when the book mentioned a movie that seemed interesting, I decided to watch it and, most of the time, I enjoyed it.